Cosmochemistry

 - Elements: Cosmochemistry deals with the chemical elements that make up the universe.
 It studies the abundance, distribution, and origin of these elements.

-- Nucleosynthesis: This is the process by which new elements are formed in stars.
-Cosmochemistry investigates the nucleosynthetic pathways that lead to the formation of different elements.
+- Nucleosynthesis: This is the process by which new atomic nuclei are formed.
+Cosmochemistry investigates the nucleosynthetic pathways that lead to the formation of different elements, including those heavier than iron which are primarily produced through neutron capture processes in various stellar environments.

 - Chemical Evolution: Cosmochemistry studies the chemical changes that have occurred in the universe over time.
-This includes the formation and destruction of molecules, and the evolution of the chemical composition of stars and planets.
+This includes the formation and destruction of molecules, and the evolution of the chemical composition of stars, planets, and interstellar medium.

 Equipment and Techniques